 Lowest Working Capital

 Working capital here refers to the current assets less current liabilities (net working capital).
-It should be optimized because higher working capital means higher interest cost and lower working capital means a risk of disturbance of operating cycle.
+It should be optimized because higher working capital means higher interest cost and lower working capital means a risk of disturbance of the operating cycle.

 Minimize Rate of Interest or Cost of Capital

-The cost of capital utilized on working capital should be minimized so as to achieve higher profitability.
+The cost of capital utilized in working capital should be minimized so as to achieve higher profitability.
 If the investment in working capital involves bank finance, interest rates should be negotiated with the bank.

-Cost can be minimized by utilizing long-term funds but in a proper mix.
+The cost can be minimized by utilizing long-term funds but in a proper mix.
 While deciding the mix of working capital, the fundamental principle of financial management should be kept in mind that fixed assets and permanent assets should be financed by long term sources of finance of approximately same maturity and short-term or temporary assets should be financed by short-term sources of finance.